This HAS To Be Normal

 Some play pretend because we don't want to have to deal with knowledge, because it's too painful and costly to know.

-Some because we don't like the other costs: who we'd have to work with to prevent it, or the work we'd have to do, or the advantages of privilege and reputation we'd lose.
+Some play pretend because we don't like the other costs: who we'd have to work with to prevent it, or the work we'd have to do, or the advantages of privilege and reputation we'd lose.

 In the same speech previously mentioned, Obama said this: